 Premium was an immediate successor to the Miracle label, which could no longer afford to record at United Broadcating Studio by February 1950, and was totally out of business by May.
 The principals were still Lee Egalnick and Lew Simpkins, and several artists on the roster had previously recorded with Miracle.
 The new company lasted a little over a year, before inadequate sales did it in.

-Memphis Slim (whose group at this point consisted of Slim, piano, Alfred Elkins, bass, Alex Atkins, alto sax, Timothy Overton, tenor sax, and Leon Hooper, drums) was the most important carryover from Miracle; he continued to be a mainstay of Egalnick's operations.
+Memphis Slim (whose group at this point consisted of Slim, piano, Alfred Elkins, bass, Alex Atkins, alto sax, Timothy Overton, tenor sax, and Leon Hooper, drums) was the most important carryover from Miracle; he continued to be a mainstay of Egalnick and Simpkins' operations.

-In March Slim's combo did a marathon session (one that could have been spread over several days) for the new company.
+In March Slim's combo did a marathon session (one that could have been spread over several days) that ended up for the benefit of the new company.
 Several of the pieces (even one titled "Having Fun"!) seemed intended to capture the Charles Brown market.
-On two numbers Floyd Hunt played piano in Slim's place—a substitution that couldn't have happened terribly often during Slim's long career.
+On two numbers Floyd Hunt played piano in Slim's place—a substitution that couldn't have happened terribly often.
 Hunt's involvement makes sense on "I Guess I'm a Fool," a cocktail ballad to which a vocal group also contributed.
 The group was billed as the Vagabonds, but this was not the 4 Vagabonds who had recorded for Miracle in June 1949.
 It actually consisted of former Vagabond bass singer and guitarist Ray Grant, who had left around 1949 to form his own group, and 3 new vocalists recruited for the session.
 (While Miracle was still extant, Billboard had announced, on January 28, 1950, the signing of Grant's group The Swanee Larks.
-The group no longer existed by this time, but Grant was still available.)
+The group no longer existed by this time, but Grant was available.)
 Hunt also took the piano bench on "Really Got the Blues" (for which he shared the composer credit).
-The most noteworthy release from this session was the distinctive blues "Mother Earth," which also used the vocal group effectively.
+The most noteworthy release from this session was the distinctive blues "Mother Earth," which used the vocal group effectively; of everything that was done for Premium, "Mother Earth" is the most widely known today.
 (For information about the vocal group, see Rick Whitesell, Pete Grendysa, George Moonoogian, and Marv Goldberg, The 4 Vagabonds, http://www.uncamarvy.com/4Vagabonds/4vagabonds.html).

-A followup session in May 1950 seems not to have turned out so well; at least no releases came of it while Premium was still around.
+A followup session in May 1950 seems not to have turned out so well; no releases came of it while Premium was still around.

 In July, Eddie Chamblee recorded four more sides.
 One of these was "Every Shut Eye Ain't Sleep," which featured the disk debut of vocalist Danny Overbea, born January 3, 1926 in Philadelphia.
 Overbea played guitar under Walter Dyett at DuSable High School, but as he confessed to interviewers later on he was terrible and was rarely allowed to play.
 After serving in World War II, he returned to Chicago and played guitar and sang as a member of trios in the clubs.

 "Every Shut Eye" is a typical jump blues of the period.
 Overbea gives a good accounting and then there's a nice long break for Chamblee to blow.
-Overbea claimed that members of the Red Saunders band were in the background, but Leadbitter and Slaven have Eddie Chamblee on tenor sax, John Young on piano, Walter Scott on guitar, Andrew Harris on bass, and Osie Johnson on drums.
+Overbea claimed that members of the Red Saunders band were in the background, while Leadbitter and Slaven have Eddie Chamblee on tenor sax, John Young on piano, Walter Scott on guitar, Andrew Harris on bass, and Osie Johnson on drums.
 Alto and baritone saxes are also audible on the session, however, and the boogie piano on "Sweet Lucy" isn't the John Young that we know.
 Moreover, the rhythmic feel is unusual for an Eddie Chamblee session during this period, and no guitar is audible!
-(This starts making more sense when we realize that several of Chamblee's regular bandmates had not yet received full payment for their work on the January 1950 session for Miracle.)
+(This all makes even more sense when we realize that several of Chamblee's regular bandmates had not yet received full payment for their work on the January 1950 session for Miracle.)
 "Sweet Lucy" is a blowing vehicle for the leader's booting tenor.
-Our current leaning is toward a Saunders unit with Porter Kilbert, alto sax; Mac Easton, baritone; Earl Washington, piano; Jimmy Richardson, bass; and Saunders, drums, but we need to make further comparisons.
+What we hear is a Saunders unit with Porter Kilbert, alto sax; Mac Easton, baritone; Earl Washington, piano; Jimmy Richardson, bass; and Saunders, drums.
 The Sarah McLawlers (see below) appear to have used the same lineup, except that McLawler played the piano herself, on one side at least and maybe on both.

 Rhythm Willie, whose real name was William Hood, had been performing in the top black and tans in Chicago since 1938, particularly at the Club DeLisa.
 He began recording in 1939 behind bluesman Peetie Wheatstraw, and was responsible for one previous recording session as a leader: Rhythm Willie and His Gang, consisting of Willie on harmonica and piano, with unidentified bassist and drummer, cut four sides for OKeh on October 10, 1940, all of which were released.

 The two sides Rhythm Willie did for Premium in September 1950 were not accompanied by Memphis Slim and His House Rockers, as discographers have surmised in the past.
-Nor is Red Saunders' band involved; we are pretty sure now that they worked the studios on the previous Eddie Chamblee and Sarah McLawler sessions, but by the time of the Rhythm Willie affair Red had signed for three years with Columbia, and this may have been a deterrent to using him on more sessions.
+Nor is Red Saunders' band involved; by the time of the Rhythm Willie affair Red had signed for three years with Columbia (later OKeh), which could have been a deterrent to using him on more sessions.
 A listen to dubs provided by Mike Kredinac makes clear that the "Orchestra" behind Willie was a strictly bebop aggregation, complete with bomb-dropping drummer, spiky, chord-feeding pianist, Ornithological alto saxophone soloist on "Wailin' Wille," bop riffs on "I've Got Rhythm," and a chase chorus on the same tune between a Cecil Payne-style baritonist and a tenor saxophonist who sounds a bit more old fashioned (roughly like Budd Johnson).
 "Wailin' Willie" (UB50-1062) was a version of the Swing classic "C-Jam Blues" which he had been performing for several years (interestingly, Premium didn't bother to put a composer credit on it).
 "I've Got Rhythm" (UB50-1063) was the George Gershwin standard, which--according to Scott Dirks in his definitive Rhythm Willie story in Blues & Rhythm 127 (March 1998)—"in Willie's hands became a vehicle for some swinging, spirited improvising at the top end of the harp."

 Meanwhile, Premium was launched most successfully when Lynn Hope's tenor sax ballad "Tenderly" became a national hit.
 It sold steadily throughout the year, even making a showing in the pop (as opposed to R&B) charts. ("Tenderly" entered the Billboard pop charts on August 26, 1950 and stayed three weeks, rising to #19.)
 Hope was born September 26, 1926, in Birmingham, Alabama.
 On graduation from high school he joined the King Kolax band (probably in 1943).
 He played in King K's last big band in 1947, along with Joe Houston and Vernel Fournier, and he came to Chicago to work in a combo with Kolax in 1949 and early 1950.